From: Sheri

 Date: 04-26-2005, 12:27 PM (6 of 6)

 I didn't find any bad feedback, so I went ahead and bought the men's collection.
 I tried to draft off a pattern for DH, and it came out way too small.
 There's a yahoo Patternmaker users page and I went there and asked.
 The woman I bought the software from checks the board and emailed me, trying to help me solve the problem.
 She has an older version of the software, and using the measurements I had used, she drafted a pattern for me.
 It was much closer to DH's size, but still no go.
 I've figured this out: his back side is probably XXL to XXXL, but his front is probably 4XL-8 or 9XL.
+Well, the woman who sold me the software sympathizes, but she sent me a refund and told me to check back in a year or two--they might be able to help me then.
+For now, I'm still trying to figure out how to make a shirt pattern fit my DH. |

 User: Sheri

-Member since: 12-04-2000
+Member since: 12-04-2000 Total posts: 126 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14819.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14819.html